mulle-sde/mulle-env/README.md

 `relax`           | Inherit some environment environment variables (e.g. SSH_TTY)
 `restrict`        | In addition to `relax`  + all /bin and /usr/bin tools `inherit`         | The environment is restricted but tool style is ignored and the original PATH is unchanged.
-`wild`            | The environment unchanged and the tool style is ignored.
+`wild`            | The user environment remains unchanged and the tool style is ignored.

 ## Enviroment